lordakinmo/jenkins-maven-tomcat-cicd-ec2/README.md

 * Customized Jenkins pipeline scripts for smoother deployment.
 * Verified Java 17 compatibility and environment variables setup.
 * Troubleshot common permission issues on EC2 instance.

+### GitHub Webhooks Integration
+* Configured Jenkins to use GitHub webhooks for automatic build triggers whenever code is pushed to the repository.
+* This ensures faster, event-driven CI/CD without relying solely on scheduled polling.